Eli112358/foo_playlists_field/README.md

-# foo_playlists_field
+# foo_playlists_tag
-Foobar2000 component that automatically adds a field listing all playlists the track is in
+Foobar2000 component that automatically tags tracks listing all playlists they are in